bakame-php/aide/src/Enum/README.md

 HttpMethod::size();        //returns the number of cases HttpMethod::isBacked();
-HttpMethod::isNotBacked(); // returns the inverse of the `isBacked` method HttpMethod::names();       // returns a list of all the names in the enumeration HttpMethod::values();      // returns a list of all the names in the enumeration HttpMethod:nameOf(404);    // returns the name associated with the given value
+HttpMethod::isPure(); // returns the inverse of the `isBacked` method HttpMethod::names();       // returns a list of all the names in the enumeration HttpMethod::values();      // returns a list of all the names in the enumeration HttpMethod::nameOf(404);   // returns the name associated with the given value
                            // or null if it does not exist for the submitted value.
 ```